TurbulentRice/js-fundamentals-final/README.md

 - Clone repository to your computer
 - Create a plain text file ".env" in the top project directory with your Yahoo Finance API key (follow the format used in ".env.example")
+- To run the prepackaged build, simply open public/index.html
-- For development, navigate to the project folder in the command line, and enter "npm run dev" to launch application in Google Chrome.
+- For development, navigate to the project folder in the command line, and install dependencies by running "npm install".
+Then enter "npm run dev" to launch application in Google Chrome.
+Press CTRL+C to terminate connection.